molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-This works because the Observable is backed by a BehaviorSubject that stores the latest value and sends it to new subscribers immediately.
+This works because the Observable is backed by a `BehaviorSubject` that stores the latest value and sends it to new subscribers immediately.

+<aside class="margin-note">State change</aside>

 The next spec tests the `increment` method.
 We call the method and verify that the count state has changed.